themepark-dev/theme.park/.github/pull_request_template.md

  - [ ] I have read the [contributing](https://github.com/GilbN/theme.park/blob/master/.github/CONTRIBUTING.md) guideline and understand that I have made the correct modifications

+- PR's are done against the develop branch.
 ------------------------------

 <!--- We welcome all PR’s though this doesn’t guarantee it will be accepted. -->

+## Bug fixes

+- When submitting bugfixes please show a before and after screenshot of the fix, and a description of what the fix does.

 ## Description:
 <!--- Describe your changes in detail -->